 - Our new school building has enabled us to offer more courses and programs for students, provide more training for our staff, and expand our services to families.
 We want to increase our students' awareness of their learning and potential, and to increase professional sharing and parent/community interest in Dana Middle School.
 The results we are looking for include student academic success, a decrease in student performance reviews and disciplinary actions, an increase in parent satisfaction with students' learning, and an increase in community interest and support via volunteerism and donations. - We plan to continue Dana's Portfolios for Student Growth (PSG) and student binder programs, which lead to our highly successful spring student-led conferences.
-Dana will further develop its Response to Intervention (RTI) program by expanding interventions in math and language arts skill development. - Dana will also emphasize access to technology using SMART Notebook software, online learning opportunities, and our e-mentoring program.
-Learning alliances with local universities, aerospace corporations, and local businesses will provide students with technology, mentoring, and tutoring, and connect Dana Middle School with aspiring educators. - We are currently partnering with the Richstone Family Center to offer individual family counseling services to Dana families.
-Through grants and fund-raising, we have developed partnerships with community members and local businesses. - Study Island, an interactive, research- and standards-based online skills reinforcement program, is available to all students at DMS through various curricular areas.
-Study Island offers students additional online support in all curricular areas and can be used by students at home and throughout the school day during the Targeted Learning in Content (TLC) period, lunch, and regular classes.

-- Parents and students are able to access grades, teacher comments, and information on class assignments online through PowerSchool using confidential password information provided to all families.
-This web-based student-information system is designed to connect home with school and provide both email and teacher website links to communicate with teachers from home. - We have new opportunities to assess and place students in appropriate math classes and to analyze test scores using Datawise software.
+Dana will further develop its Response to Intervention (RTI) program by expanding interventions in math and language arts skill development as well as math tutorials with local community partners such as Raytheon and Northrop Grumman. - Dana will also emphasize access to technology using SMART Notebook software, online learning opportunities, Google Apps for Education, and our e-mentoring program.
+We are currently partnering with Pepperdine University to offer individual family counseling services to Dana families.
+Learning alliances with local universities, aerospace corporations, and local businesses will provide students with technology, mentoring, and tutoring, and connect Dana Middle School with aspiring educators. - Study Island, an interactive, research- and standards-based online skills reinforcement program, is available to all students at DMS through various curricular areas.
+Study Island offers students additional online support in all curricular areas and can be used by students at home and throughout the school day during the Targeted Learning in Content (TLC) period, lunch, and regular classes. - Parents and students are able to access grades, teacher comments, and information on class assignments online through PowerSchool using confidential password information provided to all families.
+This webbased student-information system is designed to connect home with school and provide both email and teacher website links to communicate with teachers from home. - We have new opportunities to assess and place students in appropriate math classes and to analyze test scores using Datawise software.
 Through Datawise, teachers examine student test data and tailor instruction for each student.
 It has become the catalyst for important school wide conversations about goal-setting and classroom instruction.
 Students use Study Island to take assessments online in our two computer labs.
-Results from these assessments are available immediately and provide teachers and students with helpful information about academic strengths and areas for improvement. - In 2010-2011 Dana partnered with the Center for Math and Science Teaching (CMAST) based at Loyola Marymount University to provide monthly professional development and in-class mentoring for our math teachers at all grade levels.
-Through a generous grant from the Boeing Corporation, Dana is developing into a CMAST school open to visiting math instructors to observe and learn CMAST strategies. - In 2011-2012 Dana Middle School will launch Project Lead the Way, an early engineering elective, as well as increase student counseling offerings through a partnership with Pepperdine University.
-In addition, Dana will extend CMAST professional development and mentoring to all math and science teachers.
+Results from these assessments are available immediately and provide teachers and students with helpful information about academic strengths and areas for improvement. - In 2011-2012 Dana continued its partnership with the Center for Math and Science Teaching (CMAST) based at Loyola Marymount University to provide monthly professional development and in-class mentoring for our math teachers at all grade levels.
+Through a generous grant from the Boeing Corporation, Dana is developing into a CMAST demonstration school open to visiting math instructors to observe and learn CMAST strategies. - In 2011-2012 Dana Middle School launched Project Lead the Way, an early engineering elective supported by El Camino College and the Chevron Corporation.
+In addition, Dana continued to extend CMAST professional development and mentoring to all math and science teachers.